zhoupingjay/LlamaPi/README.md

-# LlamaPi Robot - Raspberry Pi Voice Chatbot backed by Llama-3.1 8B, with Robot Arm gestures
+# LlamaPi Robot - Voice Chatbot with LLM and Robot Arm

 ## Intro